The most important part of your copy is not your headline, not your offer, and certainly not your benefits. The most important part is your customer.

-In the last few weeks, I’ve been critiquing some pretty good copy.
-Very well-written and compelling.
-But if the conversion rate is low (hence, the reason why I was hired to conduct a critique consultation), it’s because these salesletters do not target the right audience for the offer, or the author and the copy fail to connect with their readers.
+Sounds obvious, right?
+But in the last few weeks, I've been critiquing some pretty good copy.
+Very well-written and compelling, too.
+But if the conversion rate is low (hence, the reason why I was hired to do a critique consultation), it's because these sales letters do not target the right audience for the offer, or the copy fails to connect with their readers.

 Researching your customer in depth is vital to the success of your copy.
 It's not only an important component of targeting and qualifying the best prospect for your offer, but also an effective way to discover new ideas, different angles, captivating storylines, unsought benefits, and appropriate length and language of your copy that will convert more.

-If you have done enough research to know your product is viable, then targeting and connecting with your market as much as possible should be the obvious next step.
+If you have done enough research to know your product is viable, then you have a good idea of how to target and connect with your market.
 However, this is where many marketers fail, for they are trying to be “all things to all people” and attempt to market their product to everyone.

-Instead, try to discover the qualities, characteristics and behavioral patterns of your specific (or greatest) market.
-Your niche.
-Then market to that audience more than any other and as often as possible.
-These usually fall into four main categories.
+Instead, try to discover the qualities, characteristics, and behavioral patterns of your specific (or greatest) market.
+Then market to that audience with the right message, and do so more than any other and as often as possible.

 Empathy Starts With Discovery

 It was Ken Blanchard, in the One-Minute Sales Manager, who said: “Before I walk a mile in your shoes, I must first take off my own.”
 Brian Keith Voiles, in an interview I gave him regarding the power of empathy in copy, said it best: